MrTech12/frontend-beavergoose/CI-CD-structure.md

 I already made use of GitLab's CI/CD solution in semester 3 and I wanted to try the offering of GitHub.

 # Structure
-* GitHub Actions make use of workflows, YAML files that are in a specific folder structure (.github/workflows folders). <br> In these files, triggers are defined for running a workflow, like a push to a branch, the creation of a pull request or issue. <br>
+* GitHub Actions make use of workflows, YAML files that are in a specific folder (.github/workflows). <br> They file inside this folder, contains triggers that are defined for running a workflow, like a push to a branch, the creation of a pull request or issue. <br>
 These files also contain jobs which houses steps.
 These steps can be the execution of a command or the execution of an action, that is created by another person/team. <br><br>

 ### test